GW 501516 (Cardarine)

 - Provides noticeable results on the first dose.

 - The ability to run for as long as 8-12+ weeks.

 - Is versatile and can be stacked with anything.

 - Can be used while cutting OR bulking.

 - No side effects, liver toxicity, or suppression have been reported.

 Cardarine: The Cure for Obesity?

 THE PRIMARY ROLE is GW’s ability to rid the body of unwanted fatty tissue and it has become almost LEGENDARY.
-The chemical compounds in this particular PPAR agonist functions in differentiation of adipocytes.
+The chemical compounds in this particular PPAR agonist functions in the differentiation of adipocytes.

 Much like growth hormone, GW 501516 generates proinflammatory markers in adipose tissue and decreasing the activity of genes involved in lipogenesis.
 This means that the body is able to block fatty acid chains from forming and being stored as fat.